 Teams often ask where to pilot first.
 The best candidates usually combine high volume and moderate risk: document classification, triage routing, anomaly support, and policy-driven recommendation support.
 These domains generate enough operational signal to validate the governance model quickly while keeping rollout risk controlled.

-Model Risk Committees Need Operational Evidence
+Building Evidence for Model Risk Committees

 In regulated organizations, AI approval rarely depends on one team.
 Risk, legal, data, product, and executive stakeholders all need confidence from different angles.
 AIOpera is designed to generate evidence in forms each group can use: technical logs for engineering, control attestations for governance, and operational impact metrics for business leadership.